protontypes/open-sustainable-technology/README.md

 - [ORBIT](https://github.com/WISDEM/ORBIT) - Offshore Renewable Balance-of-system Installation Tool computes capital costs and activity times for offshore wind plant balance-of-system (everything besides the turbine) costs.
 - [WindTurbineClassification](https://github.com/nmstreethran/WindTurbineClassification) - Specification of 'normal' wind turbine operating behaviour for rapid anomaly detection.
 - [ANYstructure](https://github.com/audunarn/ANYstructure) - Offshore Steel structure calculation tool with automatic optimization and report generation.
-- [windrose](https://github.com/python-windrose/windrose) - A graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
 - [SHARPy](https://github.com/ImperialCollegeLondon/sharpy) - Simulation of High Aspect Ratio aeroplanes and wind turbines in Python.
 - [WindSE](https://github.com/NREL/WindSE) - A Python package that uses a FEniCS backend to perform wind farm simulations and optimization.
 - [WEIS](https://github.com/WISDEM/WEIS) - WEIS is a framework that combines multiple tools to enable design optimization of floating offshore wind turbines.